dintegrity/retrying/README.md

 General-purpose retrying library, written in Rust, to simplify the task of adding retry behavior to functions.

+Support sync and async ([tokio](https://tokio.rs/), [async-std](https://async.rs/)) functions.

+## Features
+tokio - builds retrying for using with tokio asynchronous runtime. async_std - builds retrying for using with tokio asynchronous runtime.

 ## Macros

 The main public interface in retrying is ```retrying::retry``` macros.